SolnLase/latest-news/README.md

 > It can show the same result when scrolling down since *newsdata.io* sometimes sends results with nextPage=None, which results in me sending them request with the keyword argument page=None.
 I have reported that, and they are working on it.

+## Preview
+The preview of this project is available under this address: spotlatestnews.com

 ## Installation
 You can:
 - install it and run it on *node server* using **npm install** and **npm start**